amiramusannef/final_novelty_credit_card_fraud_detection/README.md

 > 7) online_order: Indicates if the transaction was done online (1) or in-person (0).

 > 8) fraud: Binary label where 1 indicates a fraudulent transaction and 0 indicates a legitimate one.

+Due to its large size, the files are available via OneDrive links provided in the repository
+* Dataset: Download the dataset from "cardtrans_csv_onedrive.txt"